zedzijc/advent2019/README.md

 # advent2019
-Solutions to the advent of code found at https://adventofcode.com/
+Solutions to the 2019 advent of code, found at https://adventofcode.com/